earth in space smallWelcome

 The style of the pictures I found by looking at many illustrations of Indian art, and I most related to illustrations about the Jain religion.
 I loved both the colors of gold, red and blue, and I loved the loose but adept brush strokes.
 So in this first story of the Old Woman, these were the colors I used.

-Copyright © 2009 by Molly Garrett Bang
+copyright 2018 by Molly Bang